-The Minister maintains communications with OCGC through the Chair regarding government policies, expectations and new directions relevant to OCGC.
 The Chair is accountable to the Minister for the performance of OCGC in fulfilling its mandate.
 The Chair is responsible for providing advice and information to the Minister with regard to the operation and affairs of OCGC.
-In addition, the Chair provides leadership and direction to the Board and President and Chief Executive Officer (CEO), and ensures that OCGC complies with applicable government policies and directives.
-The Deputy Minister of the Ministry is responsible for monitoring OCGC, and ensuring it manages risks appropriately.
+In addition, the Chair provides leadership and direction to the Board and the President and Chief Executive Officer (CEO), and ensures that OCGC complies with applicable government policies and directives.
+The Deputy Minister of the Ministry ensures organizational capacity in the Ministry to monitor OCGC, and ensuring it manages its risks appropriately.

 The Board is appointed by the Lieutenant Governor in Council and reports to the Minister through the Chair.
 The Board performs a supervisory role.
 It oversees the management of OCGC and helps to ensure that OCGC's mandate, as determined by the Province, is implemented effectively.
-The Board is currently comprised of both public servants employed by the Crown and independent directors.
-The Board meets once a month and receives regular reports from the CEO regarding OCGC's operations and its compliance with applicable laws and policy.
+The Board is comprised of both public servants employed by the Crown and independent directors.
+The Board meets at least quarterly and receives regular reports from the CEO and OCGC staff concerning the operations of OCGC and its compliance with applicable laws and policies.
 Standards of conduct for Board members are set out in a Board approved Code of Conduct.

-There are also two committees to assist the Board in supervising the management of OCGC.
+There are also two committees of the Board to assist it in supervising the management of OCGC.
 The Audit & Risk Committee approves an annual audit plan prepared by OCGC's independent external auditors and liaises as appropriate with OCGC's internal auditors and the Auditor General of Ontario regarding financial reporting and internal controls.

-The Audit & Risk committee also reviews financial policies and financial statements and recommends them to the Board.
+The Audit & Risk Committee also reviews financial policies and financial statements and recommends them to the Board.
 Another function of the Audit & Risk Committee is to review OCGC's major risks and mitigation strategies.
 The Human Resource Committee assists the Board in ensuring appropriate measures are in place relating to compensation, performance evaluation, and training for staff in critical areas.

-The CEO is accountable to the Board for OCGC's day-to-day management and the performance of any functions assigned by the Board.
-The CEO is responsible for managing OCGC's on-going activities, including the supervision of staff.
+The CEO is accountable to the Board, including the Chair, for the day-to-day management of OCGC and for the performance of any functions assigned by the Board.
+The CEO is responsible for managing the on-going activities of OCGC, including the supervision of staff.
 In addition, the CEO ensures that OCGC's policies and procedures remain relevant and effective.

-FINANCIAL REPORTING
+FINANCIAL REPORTING REQUIREMENTS

-OCGC prepares audited annual financial statements in accordance with the Canadian Public Sector Accounting Board Standards (PSAB).
-These statements are reviewed and recommended by the Audit & Risk Committee and approved by the Board.
-The annual financial statements are audited by OCGC's independent external auditor who expresses an opinion on whether the financial statements present the financial results fairly and in accordance with PSAB.
-The financial statements are reviewed by the Audit & Risk Committee and the Board.
-These audited financial statements are included as part of the Annual Report and included in Volume 2 of the Public Accounts of the Province.
-Unaudited financial statements are prepared quarterly and presented to the Audit & Risk Committee and the Board.
+OCGC prepares audited annual financial statements in accordance with the Canadian Public Sector Accounting Board Standards (PSAB) of the Chartered Professional Accountants of Canada.
+The financial statements are reviewed and recommended by the Audit & Risk Committee and approved by the Board.
+The annual financial statements are audited by OCGC's independent external auditor who expresses an opinion on whether they present the financial results fairly and in accordance with Canadian Public Sector Accounting Standards.
+The findings are reviewed by the Audit & Risk Committee and the Board.
+These audited financial statements are tabled in the Ontario Legislature as part of the Annual Report and are included as a schedule to the Public Accounts of the Province.
+Unaudited financial statements are prepared guarterly and presented to the Audit & Risk Committee and the Board.